FKN237/FKN237/README.md

 # 💫 About Me

 ⚪ Give me a notepad and the world becomes my canvas <br>
-👌🏽 They say I am a perfectionist. :) Call me Man of Time<br>
+👌🏽 They say I am a perfectionist. :) Call me Man of Time.<br>
 💫 The clock ticks and I count it<br>
 🍔 My source of energy comes from above <br>
 🗽 Discovering the insights behind data is my passion